Sheaf Neural Networks and Heterophily

 The Heterophily Problem Revisited

-Recall: in a heterophilic graph, nodes tend to connect to nodes of different classes.
-GCN’s aggregation:
+Recall that in a heterophilic graph, nodes tend to connect to nodes of different classes.
+GCN’s aggregation is

-When N(v) contains mostly nodes of different classes, h_v becomes a mixture of other-class features.
-This is exactly wrong for node classification — h_v should be class-discriminative for v’s own class.
+with non-negative weights.
+When \(\mathcal{N}(v)\) contains mostly nodes of different classes, \(h_v\) becomes a mixture of other-class features — exactly wrong for node classification, where \(h_v\) should be discriminative for \(v\)’s own class.

 What Happens to Standard GCN on Heterophilic Graphs

-2. After one GCN layer: h_v = mean of neighbour features = mean of different-class features → h_v moves toward the inter-class centroid
+2. After one GCN layer, \(h_v\) is a weighted mean of different-class features and moves toward the inter-class centroid

 The Sheaf Solution: Controlled Diffusion

-With a learned sheaf F, the diffusion minimises:
+With a learned sheaf \(\mathcal{F}\), diffusion minimises the sheaf Dirichlet energy

 Comparison with Other Heterophily Methods